 Until a legislature changes that law, I believe I have to do what I've been told to do in the statutes.

-However, the Council on American Islamic Relations CARE and the American Civil Liberties Union are challenging the Guildford County courts.
+However, the Council on American Islamic Relations, CARE, and the American Civil Liberties Union are challenging the Guilford County courts.

 The Council on American Islamic Relations has been joined by the ACLU.

-Arsalon Iftikar of CARE said this was the first time that we had a judge going on record and stating unilaterally what is a holy scripture and what is not, what we believe to be a violation of the establishment clause.
+Arsalon Iftikhar of CARE said this was the first time that we had a judge going on record and stating unilaterally what is a holy scripture and what is not, what we believe to be a violation of the Establishment Clause.

 Their case is solid, according to one Duke University law professor.

-I have absolutely no doubt that higher courts, if it gets there, will say that persons of Muslim faith can swear on a Quran rather than a Christian Bitals, said Erwin Chemarinski.
+I have absolutely no doubt that higher courts, if it gets there, will say that persons of Muslim faith can swear on a Quran rather than Christian Bitles, said Erwin Chemerinsky.

 The case law is so clear here that a person doesn't even have to swear on a Bible to be a witness, so long as they're willing to promise to tell the truth.

-You I mean what it's bye-bye United States of America.
+I mean, it's bye-bye United States of America.

-It's bye-bye original intent of the framers of the Constitution, it's bye-bye all of that.
+It's bye-by original intent of the framers of the Constitution.

-What what what it what this this is this is this is simply you know, this is this is not when you immigrate to America, you assimilate to the American culture.
+This is simply, you know, this is not, when you immigrate to America, you assimilate to the American culture.

-There is no state sponsored religion here, but it says that if you're gonna swear an oath in court, you do so on the Bible.
+There is no state-sponsored religion here, but it says that if you're going to swear an oath in court, you do so on the Bible.

-So I guess this means, I guess if if the lawyer uh Erwin Chemarensky is right, that once if if the Supreme Courts of the land overturn this and say whatever your religion is, you can bring that in and swear on it.
+So I guess this means, I guess if the lawyer, Erwin Chemerinsky, is right, that once, if the Supreme Courts of the land overturn this and say, whatever your religion is, you can bring that in and swear on it.

-What about some of these Native American tribes who um, and this goes back years and years and years, they were allowed to smoke peyote?
+What about some of these Native American tribes who, and this goes back years and years and years, they were allowed to smoke peyote?

-Sorry, I guess it what is it like, marijuana or something?
+I guess, what is it like, marijuana or something?

-Okay, it's just like LS because it's religious.
+Okay, it was like LSD because it's religious.

-So what if they say we can't tell the truth without peyote?
+So what if they say we can't tell the truth without peyote in the courtroom?

 Where does this stuff stop?